HuangLab-SYSU/block-emulator/README.md

 Miaoyong Xu received his M.Sc. degree from the School of Computer Science and Engineering at Sun Yat-Sen University in 2025, China.
 His research interests mainly include blockchain.
 He joined HuangLab in October 2021 and participated in the development of BlockEmulator.

 ## Junhao Wu

 Junhao Wu is a Ph.D student at the School of Software Engineering, Sun Yat-sen University.
 In September 2022, he joined HuangLab as an intern and participated in the development of BlockEmulator.

 ## Baozhou Xie

 Baozhou Xie is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
 His research interest mainly focuses on blockchain.
 In September 2024, he joined HuangLab to help develop BlockEmulator.
+He also led the development of the first version of BrokerChain Testnet.

 ## Feihong Hu

 Feihong Hu is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
 His research interest mainly focuses on blockchain.
 In September 2024, he joined HuangLab to help develop BlockEmulator.

+## Yang Zhou

+Yang Zhou is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
+His research interest mainly focuses on blockchain.
+In September 2025, he joined HuangLab to help develop BlockEmulator and BrokerChain Testnet/Wallet.

+## Jianbo Xiong

+Jianbo Xiong is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
+His research interest mainly focuses on blockchain.
+In September 2025, he joined HuangLab to help develop BlockEmulator and maintain BrokerChain Testnet.